 The TCI Guest House

 All TCI students are welcome to stay at the "TCI Training Center and Guest House" when you come to Atlanta for a TCI class or event.
 We call it your "home while you're here."
 It's a lovely little house that we have furnished modestly and comfortably for our students and guests.
 With two bedrooms and one bathroom, it can accommodate up to five people.
-Its large teaching room makes it easy to take breaks and meals during onsite course sessions without too much interruption.
+Some parts of our courses are taught in its large teaching room; this makes it easy to take breaks and meals during course sessions without too much interruption.

 "Echo," the 53-inch DBH red oak (on the right), and "Iris," the 24-inch DBH sugar maple (in the center) grace our front yard.
 Lots of other big and beautiful pines, oaks, and poplars in the back provide excellent views of the Atlanta skyline during a night climb.
 (Yes, you can have that adventure if you want to!)
 There's also a quiet patio sitting area in the back for relaxing before class or at day's end.
 There are always plenty of birds around; if you're staying at the right time of year, you might see or hear great horned, barred and Eastern screech owls, pileated and other woodpeckers, a variety of warblers, and even sandhill cranes as they pass through during spring and fall migration.

-When you come to stay, all you need to bring are yourself and your climbing saddle, if you own one.
 We provide bed linens and towels.
 The kitchen is fully equipped, but you will have to purchase your own food.
-There are several grocery stores within easy walking distance, as well as a variety of restaurants nearby when you want to dine out.
+There are several grocery stores within easy walking distance, as well as a variety of restaurants nearby when you want to eat out.

 More photos of our Guest House are in our Galleries.

 Price: The Guest House fee is $50.00 per person per night, regardless of whether you are staying in a room alone or with someone else.